 If you are a dependent of a deceased or disabled Veteran, and a California resident you may be eligible for the California College Promise Grant.
 For more information on how to qualify to have your fees waived contact the RCC Veterans office or the financial aid office.
+Dependent of Veterans Tuition waiver authorization codes can be submitted to the financial aid counter or via email at studentfinancialservices@rcc.edu

 In addition to your Veterans education benefits you may be eligible for other forms of financial aid.
 Apply for additional financial aid by completing the FAFSA application online at www.studentaid.gov.
 Financial aid is in addition to and does not affect your Veterans education benefits.